DrawNFT/DrawNFT.io/README.md

 1. Create a new branch for your changes
 2. Make your changes and test them thoroughly
-3. Submit a pull request to the `develop` branch
+3. Submit a pull request to the `staging` branch

+We use the staging branch to test new changes before they are merged into the main branch.
+After testing, the staging branch will be merged into the main branch.

 ### Code of Conduct